Disney plans to stream a galaxy of Star Wars, Marvel series

 Disney said one of its upcoming films, the animated “Raya and the Last Dragon” will in March debut simultaneously in theaters and by premier access on Disney+.
 That’s the same approach the company took earlier this fall for “Mulan,” with a $30 early-access fee on top of the $8 monthly subscription.

 Disney made other adjustments to reorient its film operations around streaming.
 Hulu, which this year debuted the Andy Samberg comedy “Palm Springs” and Sarah Paulson thriller “Run,” will be home to more original films from 20th Century Studios and Searchlight Pictures.
+Hulu will also be the new home of the Kardashians, recently departed from E!.
+The streaming service also renewed “The Handmaid’s Tale” for a fifth season.

+FX is developing the first series based on the “Alien” films, with Noah Hawley (“Fargo”) directing.
+The network also renewed “It’s Always Sunny in Philadelphia” for four more seasons, to take it to 18 seasons.

 Many in Hollywood had eagerly awaited Disney’s response following WarnerMedia’s announcement last week that it will release all 17 of its 2021 films — from “Dune” to “The Matrix 4″ — simultaneously on its streaming platform, HBO Max, and in theaters.